 With all the intellectual knowledge students are gaining at Transy, it’s important to not forget about the simple things we need to know to function as an adult.
 Cooking is a great skill to have that will help you eat healthier and add more money to your wallet.
 It can also be a great stress reliever and creative outlet.
+It gives you the opportunity to experiment with different ingredients and recipes, and your taste buds will love you for this.
+Everyone has to learn to cook at some point in their lives.
+Regardless of whether you learn from your parents, by yourself, or you sign up for a cooking class with places like CocuSocial, you all have the same goal – to create something that tastes out of this world.
+And you will all achieve this.
+But where should you start?
 Below I have outlined a few simple tips that everyone should know when starting to cook.

 1. Wait to Wash Produce.
 By washing your fruits and veggies immediately after purchase you add more moisture to them, which speeds up their decay.
 Instead, simply store them and wash them right before cooking or eating.

 2. Salt and Potatoes.
 If your dish is too salty just add potatoes, which naturally soak up salt.
 Also, if you are cooking potatoes you will need to add more salt to your dish because of this.

 3. Defrosting Meat.
 Letting meat sit out to thaw at room temperature or setting it in a bowl of hot water will cause unsafe bacteria to rapidly spread.
 Instead, try putting it in the microwave, fridge, or in a bowl of hot water.
 On a side note, make sure to fully defrost meat before cooking to prevent dryness or toughness.